kyma-project/kyma/docs/kyma/05-01-overview.md

 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.

-> **CAUTION:** Under each Kyma component documentation, you can find configuration documents that provide lists of configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
+> **CAUTION:** In documentation for each Kyma component, you can find configuration documents that list configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
 Override values only for the parameters exposed in those configuration documents.

 ## Runtime configuration